energietransitie/dsmr-info/README.md

 # DSMR info <!-- omit in toc -->

-Technical information about smart meters in the Netherlands (in Dutch: [slimme meter](https://nl.wikipedia.org/wiki/Slimme_meter)) adhering to the Dutch Smart Meter Requirements.
+Technical information about smart meters in the Netherlands (in Dutch: [slimme meter](https://nl.wikipedia.org/wiki/Slimme_meter)) adhering to the Dutch Smart Meter Requirements, more than 90 smart meter types adhering to one of 11 DSMR versions.

 ## Table of contents  <!-- omit in toc -->
 - [General info](#general-info)